 Let the gift wrapping begin!

-    I’m all about simple when it come to wrapping presents.
+I’m all about simple when it comes to wrapping presents.
 I like to use items that are unique, available, and even repurposed.
-Brown craft paper and twine are one of my most favorite ways to wrap a present.
+Brown craft paper and twine are some of my most favorite ways to wrap a present.

 You can get it online HERE.

 So obviously, I use it for EVERYTHING.
 But you know, it works for so many things.
 You can dress it up, or be rustic and casual with your crafting.

 Ya, ok I also have a thing for brown craft paper as well.
 I used to print and sell my clipboard calendars on brown paper, which was an icon of mine for years until I stopped printing them.